On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: The reduced Hao--Ng isomorphism problem

 \subsection{Strong covariant representations}

 We review the key elements of the strong covariant C*-algebra of a product system established by Sehnem \cite{Seh18, Seh21}, and its Fell bundle considered by Dor-On, the first author, Katsoulis, Laca and Li \cite{DKKLL20}.
+The strong covariant algebra of Sehnem \cite{Seh18} as well as the reduced variant considered in \cite{DKKLL20} encodes the previously known constructions for a co-universal or a Cuntz-type C*-algebra, see \cite{DKKLL20, Seh18, Seh21} and the references therein for these connections.

 Let $P$ be a unital subsemigroup of a discrete group $G$ and let $X$ be a product system over $P$.
 Set $A:=X_e$, and for each $p\in P$ let $\vphi_p\colon A\to \L(X_p)$ be the $*$-homomorphism that implements the left action of $A$ on the C*-correspondence $X_p$.
 For a finite set $F \subseteq G$ let